This week I’m showing you a super quick and easy to way to reduce the highlights, no matter how complex they are, with a simple trick in Photoshop.

 This is why we made a few examples, and put together a small, fun, but definitely not simple quiz.
 If you end with a 100% score, you will be rewarded with standing ovations and bragging rights.
 And trust me, if you end up with a high score you WANT to brag, chances are non of your friends will make a perfect score… (we tried to make it not so hard to where you would need a calibrated monitor, if you get curves, you should be able to do it)

-If you have absolutely no clue what those curves thingies are, then stop here and let us know in the comments, we will make a curves 101 tutorial for you.
+If you have absolutely no clue what those curves thingies are, then stop here and let us know in the comments, we will make a curves 101 tutorial for you, and a super-deep tutorial.
 Hit the jump if you think you have what it takes.

 In many Photoshop 101 lessons they say that any adjustment to a photo can actually be achieved via a manipulation on the curves tool.
 While this may seem true, it is not really trivial to understand how each of the adjustment layers changes the curves.
 In fact some of the adjustment layers (like photo filters) don’t seem to be curves related at all.